-Firstly, new salespeople led by managers in the most engaged group delivered 25% more sales revenue per day than those is either of the other groups.
+Firstly, new salespeople led by managers in the most engaged group delivered 25% more sales revenue per day than those in either of the other groups.
 Secondly, those with the most engaged managers hit sales ramp-up target six weeks before those in either of the other two groups.

 If accelerating your sales ramp-up is important:

-Ensure you have a wide range of active development tasks, the group in this study undertook shadowing and observed calls quickly in their onboarding journey.
+Ensure you have a wide range of active development tasks.
+The group in this study undertook shadowing and observed calls quickly in their onboarding journey.

 Engagement is the critical ingredient and identifying ways of ensuring manager engagement accountable is crucial.